gitpod-io/workspace-images/chunks/README.md

 - [brew](./tool-brew/)
 - [nginx](./tool-nginx/)

-🪖 Individual public docker images that are not a part of `workspace-full`:
+🪖 Individual public docker images that are not used to build or a part of `workspace-full`:

 - [workspace-elixir](./lang-elixir)
 - [workspace-dotnet](./tool-dotnet)